mpontus/100-days-of-code/log.md

 **Today's Progress**: Implemented installEslintPlugin module along with some utilities.

 **Thoughts**: I'm very satisfied with my new approach.
 Especially because it prevents me from thinking too deep about the current problem, which would have taken me out of the flow.
 I feel like I accomplished much today, including all the new TODO items.

+### Day 46: September 2, 2017

+**Today's Progress**: Merged eslint integration modules into a single module

+**Thoughts**: I'm not as driven as yesterday, suffering from foggy brain a bit.
+I probably haven't slept as much as I needed to.